-The heart is a vital organ that pumps blood around the body.
-If the heart is unable to do this, it can cause serious health problems.
-People may confuse heart attacks and heart failure.
-A heart attack occurs when there is a sudden loss of blood supply to the heart, while heart failure is when the heart is unable to pump blood efficiently.
+A heart attack occurs when there is a sudden loss of blood supply to the heart.
+Heart failure is when the heart is unable to pump blood efficiently.

 This article will explore the differences between heart attacks and heart failure.
 It will look at the symptoms, causes, diagnosis, and treatments of both conditions.